Farmers, soldiers, youth: Opposition opposes for the sake of opposing says PM Modi

 Those opposing the farm bills are against the farmers and they want middlemen to flourish the PM also said.
 These persons are opposing the farm bills as yet another source of earning black money has been closed, the PM said.

-On the surgical strikes, the PM said that four years back around this time, the country's breave hearts carried out surgical strikes and destroyed bases of terror.
-However the opposition were demanding evidence of the same.
+On the surgical strikes, the PM said that four years back around this time, the country's brave hearts carried out surgical strikes and destroyed bases of terror.
+However, the opposition were demanding evidence of the same.
 By opposing the surgical strikes, they have cleared their intention before the country, the PM further added.

 PM Modi inaugurates six mega projects in Uttarakhand under 'Namami Gange Mission'